SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ~~~
 {: .bash}

-Its possible for programs to get hold of their array number from the `$SLURM_ARRAY_JOB_ID` environment variable.
-If we add the command `echo $SLURM_ARRAY_JOB_ID` to our batch script then it will be possible to see this in the output file.
+Its possible for programs to get hold of their array number from the `$SLURM_ARRAY_TASK_ID` environment variable.
+If we add the command `echo $SLURM_ARRAY_TASK_ID` to our batch script then it will be possible to see this in the output file.

 ## Choosing the proper resources for your job